Lake Andes, South Dakota

 Lake Andes is a city in, and the county seat of, Charles Mix County, South Dakota, United States.
 The population was 710 at the 2020 census.

 The town took its name from Lake Andes which some say derives its name from a pioneer hunter named Handy, while others believe was named after Edward Andes, a fur company official.
-The town and the lake are referred to as Bde Ihaƞke in Dakota language of the native Yankton Sioux Tribe.
+The town and the lake names translate to Bde Ihaƞke in Dakota language of the native Yankton Sioux Tribe.

 Geography

-The City of Lake Andes lies outside the Yankton Sioux Reservation boundaries, though adjacent lands are part of the Yankton Sioux Tribe’s territory..
+The City of Lake Andes lies outside the Yankton Sioux Reservation boundaries, though adjacent lands are part of the Yankton Sioux Tribe's territory.

 YST Transit serves the community and connects riders to Marty, Ravinia and Wagner as well.

 According to the United States Census Bureau, the city has a total area of 0.82 sqmi, of which 0.80 sqmi is land and 0.02 sqmi is water.